-Step 7b: The auditing of every discipline will encompass the conduct of an Observational Assessment in order to corroborate implementation evidence through an observation of the operator's actual conduct.
+Step 7b: The auditing of defined Load Units will encompass the conduct of an Observational Assessment in order to corroborate implementation evidence through an observation of the operator's actual conduct.

 1. Pre-Observation Preparation

 Operational Context Awareness: Auditors are required to familiarise themselves with the operator's operational context, including specific procedures, fleet types, and regular operational practices.